staltz/fantasy-observable/README.md

 ## Overview

 Fantasy Observables represent push-based data sources.
 When transporting data from a *Producer* to a *Consumer*, the process may be *Pull* or *Push*.
 In Pull systems, the Consumer determines when it receives data from the Producer.
 In Push systems, the Producer determines when to send data to the Consumer.
-A Fantasy Observable is a Push system.
+Fantasy Observable is a Push system.

 In this system, the Producer is an *Observable* and the Consumer is an *Observer*.
 The observable collection of data may be *invoked* at the Producer with the method `observable.subscribe(observer)`, and from that point onwards data is *pushed* to the `observer`.
 No further invocation is required at the `observable`.
 The `subscribe` function returns a *Subscription*.
 This subscription has an `unsubscribe` method which can be invoked with no arguments to cancel the transportation of data from the Observable to the Observer.